Curriculum / ELA / 8th Grade / Unit 5: Facing Calamity: Climate Change Facts and Fictions / Lesson 5

 Identify claims made in an informational article and assess the relevance and sufficiency of evidence provided to support those claims.

-Explain how writer Abby Geni uses imagery and figurative language to establish mood and meaning in a short story.
+Explain how the author uses figurative language to develop meaning in a short story.

 Research the possible impacts of climate change and begin to brainstorm aspects of setting for climate fiction narratives.